 That’s it, easy, fast, affordable, healthy, and delicious food for you and your family in less than thirty minutes.
 You’re welcome.

-- 15 oz black or red beans canned or cooked from scratch
+- 15 ounce black or red beans canned or cooked from scratch

 - 1 ½ cups vegetable broth Use water if desired.
 We recommend the broth for extra flavor.

 - 1 cup dry quick cooking brown rice